 39.7.1.8 Storage Resource Option

-For storage resources participating as Non-Generator Resources, the storage resource option will calculate the Default Energy Bid by selecting the maximum of (1) the sum of the expected energy cost and the variable storage operation cost and, in the RTM, (2) the storage opportunity cost.
+For storage resources participating as Non-Generator Resources, the storage resource option will calculate the Default Energy Bid by selecting the maximum of (1) the sum of the expected energy cost and the variable storage operation cost and, (2) the storage opportunity cost.
 The calculation is completed by adding ten percent (10%) to the value.
 To calculate the Default Energy Bid, the CAISO will use the PMin, PMax, Run Times, and other charging and discharging parameters registered in the Master File.

 The expected energy cost represents the average cost to procure the amount of energy needed to charge the resource during the lowest-priced continuous block of time such that the resource can discharge completely, accounting for the resource’s charging duration and round-trip efficiency, and excluding losses.
 To calculate this component in the Day-Ahead Market, the CAISO will use the average price of Energy during the lowest priced hours based upon the final Energy Supply Bids from the MPM process at the relevant PNode, not to be below $0/MWh.
 To calculate this component in the Real-Time Market, the CAISO will use the average price of Energy during the lowest priced hours based upon the LMP from the IFM at the relevant PNode on the Trading Day, not to be below $0/MWh.

 The variable storage operation cost represents the variable costs of operating a storage resource beyond its designed daily cycling range, submitted by the Scheduling Coordinator in $/MWh.
 The CAISO will validate the storage operation cost based on manufacturer warranty, available data, and supporting documentation submitted by the Scheduling Coordinator.
-The storage opportunity cost represents the opportunity cost of being dispatched during lower-priced RTM intervals, equal to the cost of Energy the resource could discharge during the highest-priced continuous RTM block, accounting for the resource’s discharge duration.
+The storage opportunity cost represents the opportunity cost of being dispatched during lower-priced intervals, equal to the cost of Energy the resource could discharge during the highest-priced continuous block, accounting for the resource’s discharge duration.
+To calculate this component in the Day-Ahead Market, the CAISO will use the lowest price of Energy during the highest priced period over which the resource could have discharged, based upon advisory prices from the Market Power Mitigation process at the relevant PNode.
 To calculate this component in the Real-Time Market, the CAISO will use the lowest price of Energy during the highest priced period over which the resource could have discharged, based upon the LMP from the IFM at the relevant PNode on the Trading Day.

 40.6.1.1 Day-Ahead Availability - Specific RA Resource Types